Does this sound familiar?

 3. A company’s existing product just isn’t performing as well as it could be.
 The design team will likely have or bring on board an industrial designer if they’re in the market to improve the user experience or practicality of their already-established product.

 In case it isn’t clear yet, industrial designers are passionate about solving problems — be it lazy dog-owners, clumsy feet, or underperforming products.
 As you can see, design isn’t simply about aesthetics, but about how a product performs.

 We’re creative, methodical, and bold, and every step of the way, we follow a process you’ll see echoed throughout our website:

 Audit, Plan, Execute.

 The process of designing something new always feels glamorous to us, even if the item itself is pretty unglamorous.
-Take, for example, the Grin toothbrush we designed for Simon, a man with a dream of a cleaner, less wasteful way to brush your chompers.
+Take, for example, the Nada toothbrush we designed for Simon, a man with a dream of a cleaner, less wasteful way to brush your chompers.
 Check out our case study!